stevenaproctor/hmrc-screens/README.md

 [http://hmrc.github.io/hmrc-screens/](http://hmrc.github.io/hmrc-screens/)

-You can view user journeys for each service as an overview in detail and out of them or step through them in order.
+You can view screenshots of user journeys for each service as an overview or in detail and step through them in order.

 ## Running the app locally